ResearchComputing/Documentation/docs/compute/modules.md

-This will return a list of modules available to load into the environment. **_Please note if you run this command on a login node you will not receive a list of modules present on the system._**
+This will return a list of modules available to load into the environment. **_Please note if you run this command on a login node you will not receive a list of modules present on the system._** It is also important to note that if a module has dependencies, you may not see the module listed until dependencies are loaded.

 To load your chosen modules into the environment type: